Symmetric spaces as adjoint orbits and their geometries

 A symmetric Lie algebra $(\mathfrak{g},\mathfrak{h},\sigma)$ is said to be \textit{effective} if $\mathfrak{h}$ contains no non-zero ideal of $\mathfrak{g}$.

 An effective symmetric Lie algebra $(\mathfrak{g},\mathfrak{h},\sigma)$ is \emph{irreducible} if $\mathrm{Ad}([\mathfrak{m},\mathfrak{m}])$ is a irreducible representation on $\mathfrak{m}$.
 If $\mathfrak{g}$ is simple, then the symmetric Lie algebra is irreducible.
-In general, an orthogonal symmetric Lie algebra $(\mathfrak{g},\mathfrak{h},\sigma)$ with $\mathfrak{g}$ semisimple is said to be of \emph{compact type} or \emph{noncompact type} according as the Cartan-Kiling form $\mathcal{K}$ of $\mathfrak{g}$ is negative-defined or positive definite on $\mathfrak{m}$.
-In what follows, we must consider Riemannian symmetric spaces, which, accordingly to the former proposition, are related to orthogonal symmetric Lie algebras for semisimple lie algebras.
-Our main goal consists of taking advantage of the symmetric space realization of the cotangent bundle to understand the geometry of some vector bundles.
-More precisely, to understand the existence or not of metrics of nonnegative sectional curvature on some bundles.
-See for instance \cite{Strake1989,Chaves1992,Belegradek2001,10.1215/S0012-7094-03-11613-0}.
+In general, an orthogonal symmetric Lie algebra $(\mathfrak{g},\mathfrak{h},\sigma)$ with $\mathfrak{g}$ semisimple is said to be of \emph{compact type} or \emph{noncompact type} according as the Cartan--Killing form $\mathcal{K}$ of $\mathfrak{g}$ is negative-defined or positive definite on $\mathfrak{m}$.
+In what follows, we must consider Riemannian symmetric spaces, which, according to the former proposition, are related to orthogonal symmetric Lie algebras for semisimple lie algebras.
+Our main goal is to take advantage of the symmetric space realization of the cotangent bundle to understand the geometry of some vector bundles.
+More precisely, to understand the existence or not of metrics of nonnegative sectional curvature on some bundles; see, for instance, \cite{Strake1989, Chaves1992,Belegradek2001,10.1215/S0012-7094-03-11613-0}.

 Since Cheeger--Gromoll's Soul Theorem: \emph{any complete noncompact manifold $M$ with a metric of nonnegative sectional curvature is diffeomorphic to the normal bundle of some compact totally geodesic manifold} $\Sigma \subset M$, named as \emph{Soul} of $M$, it emerges the question, seen as a converse to this result: \emph{which vector bundles over compact, nonnegatively curved base spaces can admit complete metrics of nonnegative curvature?}